truongtran19315/Autostore-Robot/README.md

-# Turtlebot3 in Warehouse Environment
+# Turtlebot3 in Warehouse Environment Simulation
 This guide will walk you through setting up the Autostore-Robot package.
 Follow these steps to get started: